alt-html/year-planner/README.md

 The Year planner is a responsive (mobile-first) single-page HTML application that uses browser storage (cookies) to store, navigate and display clickable tweet sized Western (Gregorian) calendar diary entries.

-Entries are <em>not</em> sent to or stored in the "cloud" by design.
-Each browser instance stores and maintains an independent instance (copy) of your planner, but can be <em>shared</em> across browsers by using the share icon in the navigation header.
+Unregistered entries are <em>not</em> sent to or stored in the "cloud" by design.
+Each unregistered browser instance stores and maintains an independent instance (copy) of your planner, but can be <em>shared</em> across browsers by using the share icon in the navigation header.

 Shared planners maintain a "unique" timestamp identifier for the instant that they were created (to second precision).
 Within a small set, any given planner's shared identifier is probably unique, however they are not universal and a shared planner will over-write a planner with the same identifier if opened in the same browser.

 Multiple planners with different "unique" identifiers can be named and stored in a given browser, allowing for different use cases (home, work, study).

+## Registering

+Registering an account creates a universally unique copy of the local cookie storage in the "cloud" that will synchronise across browser instances and devices.

 ## Features